 After a few years, Finn moved to Boston and opened his exhibition to a new audience.
 But he didn’t stay there for too long.
 By the beginning of 1832, Finn was demonstrating flameworking at 115 Chartres Street in New Orleans, above a jewelry store.
 Once again it seems he chose his location carefully, settling in the French Quarter.

-Over the next decade, Finn repeated this route.
-He traveled back to New York, then Boston, then New Orleans.
-He may have stopped in other cities in between, like Augusta and Washington, D.C., but sometimes he disappears for a year or two.
+Over the next decade, Finn revisited many of these cities.
+He traveled back to New York and Washington, D.C., then Boston, and finally New Orleans.
+He may have stopped in other cities in between, like Augusta, but sometimes he disappears for a year or two.
 Even with all the information we have, Finn’s life and location is still a mystery at times.